-To address self-repair and other gradient distortion issues in transformer models, we introduce \textit{gradient interaction modification} (GIM), a comprehensive approach combining three complementary modifications of standard back-propagation.
-This section describes the three modifications: \textit{Temperature-adjusted softmax gradients} (TSG), \textit{Layernorm freeze}, and \textit{Grad norm}.
+To address feature interactions in transformer models, we introduce \textbf{Gradient Interaction Modifications (GIM)}, an approach that combines three complementary modifications of standard back-propagation.
+This section describes the three modifications: \textbf{Temperature-adjusted Softmax Gradients (TSG)}, \textbf{Layernorm Freeze}, and \textbf{Gradient Norm}.